Rendy752/Anime-App/README.md

         </tr>
       </table>
 * **Airing Notifications**:
-    * Automated notifications for all anime airing today, powered by a WorkManager-based scheduler running daily.
+    * Timely notifications for anime airing soon, powered by a WorkManager-based scheduler that checks every 15 minutes for upcoming broadcasts.
-    * Notifications include anime title, airing time, and a deep link to the anime’s detail page, with options to view details or dismiss.
+    * Notifies users when an anime is about to air (within a 5-minute window), including a deep link to the anime’s detail page.
-    * Configurable via the settings screen, with permission handling for Android 13+.
+    * Features duplicate notification prevention, configurable via the settings screen, and permission handling for Android 13+.
       <table>
          <tr>
             <td style="text-align: center">